sr-murthy/oedtools/README.md

     /path/to/location.csv:1:-1: "LocCurrency" is a required column in an OED "loc" file but is missing: OED error: E331 Missing required column in file

-If there are no errors in the file this is indicated with a short message, e.g.
+If there are no errors in the file no output will be produced.

-    (myvenv) $ oed validate file -t 'acc' -f /path/to/account.csv "/path/to/account.csv" file validation complete: no exceptions or errors
+    (myvenv) $ oed validate file -t 'acc' -f /path/to/account.csv (myvenv) $

 Header-related errors currently include